Notes on the Geography of Northern India: Organized Retail in Delhi

 The interior, like malls across India, is full of international brands but not international retailers, still kept at bay.

 Supermarkets are still generations behind the international standard, but here's one of the companies trying to expand rapidly.
-It's part of Mukesh Ambani's vast empire.
+It's part of Mukesh Ambani's empire.

 The interior, perhaps twice the size of an American convenience store.